 Yankee Stadium is a traditional, baseball-forward stadium.
 There’s not a ton of ancillary activities, but there are a few things that you won’t want to miss if when you go to a Yankees game with kids.

-• Baseball Helmet Ice Cream: Get a scoop of Ben & Jerry’s in a souvenir Yankees helmet at Pepsi Food Court locations in sections 125, 127 and 318.
-Our little one loves collecting these helmets at each stadium.
+- Baseball Helmet Ice Cream: Fill up a souvenir Yankees helmet with Mister Softee soft serve, which you can find in sections 110, 125, 205, 224, 305, 318, and the bleachers.
+Our little one loves collecting these helmets at every stadium.

 10 Things to Know Before You go to a Yankees Game with Kids